-Based on the above, staff has reviewed the financial data of the utility in order to determine whether Aloha can support a corporate undertaking of \$183,669.
+Based on the above, staff has reviewed the financial data of the utility in order to determine whether Aloha can support a combined corporate undertaking of \$379,245 or a corporate undertaking of \$192,139.
 The criteria for a corporate undertaking includes sufficient liquidity, ownership equity, profitability, and interest coverage to guarantee any potential refund.
 Staff has reviewed the 1998, 1999 and 2000 annual reports of Aloha to determine the financial condition of the utility.
 Staff's analysis shows that Aloha has minimal liquidity for two of the three periods.
 The utility shows a declining equity ratio and minimal interest coverage.
-In addition, the average annual net income amount over the three-year period is below the corporate undertaking of \$183,669.
-Based upon this analysis, staff recommends that Aloha cannot support a corporate undertaking in the \$183,669.
+In addition, the average annual net income amount over the three-year period is below both the combined corporate undertaking of \$379,245 and the corporate undertaking of \$192,139.
+Based upon this analysis, staff recommends that Aloha can neither support a combined corporate undertaking in the amount of \$379,245, nor a corporate undertaking in the amount of \$192,139.
 Therefore, staff recommends that the utility provide a letter of credit, bond or escrow agreement to guarantee the funds collected subject to refund.